 Copying and pasting a sentence from a website into an essay without acknowledging the website is an example of plagiarism.

-The key to all learning is the exploration of the writings, ideas and creations of others.
-Thus, as a student or researcher, you need to use - but not abuse - the work of others.
+The key to all learning is exploring the words, ideas and creations of others.
+As a student or researcher, you need to use - but not abuse - the work of others.